rpuntaie/rollarch/readme.rst

 ``https://git.io/installarch`` is short for ``https://raw.githubusercontent.com/rpuntaie/rollarch/master/rollarch``.

-:DSK: disk on which to install (not partition)
-:USR: main user of the system
-:PW: password of main user
-:HST: host name of the system
-:ZONE: a city name ending that can be found in ``/usr/shar/zoneinfo``

-Optional:

-:IP2: (192.168.)x.y, [e.g. 1.106], else dhcp
-:SWAP: [on|off] (off), set to ``on`` for non-SSD
-:IP2:  For 192.168.1.106, else 'dhcp'
-:LA_NG: Space separated list of xx_YY used in addition to en_US [e.g. "de_DE ru_RU"]
-        Don't include ``en_US``.
-:KM: (us) one of ``localectl list-keymaps``.
-:CL: If given, Escape is mapped to Caps_Lock and Caps_Lock to this key for VConsole.
-     For X instead use dotfiles, e.g.: xmodmap -e "keysym Print = Caps_Lock 99 is [Print], 125 is [Win] aka Super_L.
-:AIP2: [e.g. 1.199 | yes, to create Arch Proxy].
-       The x.y of another arch linux machin (the local proxy)
-:DOTS: Full URL or ``https://git.io/SHORT`` to a bash installation script for dot files
-:WLIP2: for static IP2 and separate wl NIC, else bonding en+wl with IP2
-:ESSID: name of WLAN access point, if any
-:PSK: passphrase of WLAN access point, if any

-The ``AIP2`` and ``DOTS`` defines are very useful and will be addressed below.

 Alternatively you can clone `rollarch`_ to another LAN box (e.g. 1.108) and add the path to NFS

 /etc/exports::